anouarabdsslm/laravel-paypalpayment/README.md

 ```
 Now go to `vendor\anouar\paypalpayment\src\Anouar\Paypalpayment\sdk_config.ini`

-Set your paypal `acct1.ClientId` and `acct1.ClientSecret` , set the `service.EndPoint` to the mode that you want , by default it set to testing mode which is`service.EndPoint="https://api.sandbox.paypal.com"`.If you were going  live , make sure to comment the sandbox mode and uncomment the live mode
+Set your SDK configuration `acct1.ClientId` and `acct1.ClientSecret` , set the `service.EndPoint` to the mode that you want , by default it set to testing mode which is`service.EndPoint="https://api.sandbox.paypal.com"`.If you were going  live , make sure to comment the sandbox mode and uncomment the live mode
+.If you do not want to use an ini file or want to pick your configuration dynamically, you can use the `$apiContext->setConfig()` method to pass in the configuration.
 That's it !!!!!
 ==============